 Bike The Vineyards with IseoBike

 Sure, you can easily drive everywhere as the whole area is country roads, but, when weather permits, you should ditch the car and bike instead.
 Our guide, Flavio at IseoBike, worked to create bike paths throughout the region so it's really easy to get around and that bike path winds past everything from castles to historic villas and, of course, vineyards.
 Speaking of, IseoBikes also does wine tastings via bike, which pretty much sounds like heaven to me!

 Walk Through The Bogs of Torbiere del Serbino

 Okay, truth is, there was rumored to be a panther on the loose (no, I'm not kidding) when I was there so the bogs were closed as a result.
 But, after everyone and their sister told me I must return to experience them, I can tell you I’m definitely heading there on my next trip.
 And, if you're into more serious hiking (but still want to relax before or after), Iseo is a great launching point for more serious trekking expeditions into the Alps and hte company MilleMonti leads all sorts of expeditions in the area.

-Lake Iseo is one of the Grand Lakes of Italy (along with Como, Maggiore, Garda, etc) but it’s actually quite small.
-That said, it is a glacial lake, so there is some varied terrain—hills dramatically drop down to the water on one side, there are adorable towns on the other, and an island, Monte Isola, smackdab in the middle of the lake.
-Monte Isola lays claim to being both the largest lake island and the highest elevation lake island in all of Europe, so it's worth going, if only for the novelty.
+Lake Iseo is one of the Grand Lakes of Italy (along with Como, Maggiore, Garda, etc) but it’s relatively quite small.
+That said, it is a glacial lake, so there is some varied terrain — picture hills dramatically drop down to the water on one side, adorable towns on the other, and an island, Montisola, smackdab in the middle of the lake.
+Montisola lays claim to being both the largest lake island and the highest elevation lake island in all of Europe, so it's worth going, if only for the novelty.
 There is regular ferry service but we rented a boat to take us over during sunset and I highly recommend you do the same.

 Passeggiata in Iseo